garysheng/hyperagentmonorepo/apps/nextjs-app/documentation/email.md

 - Consistent format across all celebrities
 - Easy to parse in webhook handlers

-## Proposed Channel Integration
+## Channel Integration

 ### 1. Email Channel Display
 On the Channels page, add an email section that shows:
 - The dedicated email address in format: `postmaster+team+{celebrity_id}@hyperagent.so`
 - Copy to clipboard functionality
-- Status indicator (active/inactive)
 - Recent email statistics
-- Toggle to enable/disable email channel

-### 2. Email Address Generation
-- No generation needed - use existing celebrity_id
-- Format is deterministic: `postmaster+team+{celebrity_id}@hyperagent.so`
-- Store enabled/disabled state in `celebrity_channels` table
+Note: Email channel is always enabled by default for all celebrities and cannot be disabled.

-### 3. Email Processing Flow
+### 2. Email Processing Flow
-1. Fan sends email to celebrity's postmaster address
+1. Fan sends email to celebrity\'s postmaster address
 2. Mailgun webhook receives email
 3. System extracts celebrity_id from email address
 4. System creates: